 The Cineskinny 2014

-Back for its sixth GFF and published each day of the Festival by The Skinny’s crack team of cinephiles, it’s your one stop shop for festival information.
+2014 was the Cineskinny's sixth GFF, published each day of the Festival by The Skinny’s crack team of cinephiles, it was a one stop shop for festival information.

 GFF14 editions are below:

 The CineSkinny, Thursday 20 February

 Wes Anderson’s latest opus draws from a wide array of cinematic ancestors, including some featured elsewhere in Glasgow Film Festival’s 10th edition line-up.

 Salvo co-director Antonio Piazza waxes lyrical about the meanings and mysteries behind his thoughtful debut

 Jia Zhangke’s films all comment on the state of modern China; his latest, A Touch of Sin, could be the most controversial yet.